Outsource Marketing Automation for Consultants: Pros, Cons, and Costs

 Sure, you could probably figure it out eventually, but why waste time and risk flooding your basement when you can call someone who’s done it a thousand times before?

-75% of very successful users outsource all or part of their marketing automation strategy planning to benefit from specialized expertise, which tells you that the smartest businesses aren’t trying to do everything themselves.
+This tells you that the smartest businesses aren’t trying to do everything themselves.

 Your outsourcing partner takes care of the technical heavy lifting while you stay in your zone of genius: